Get More People Out to Your Write for Rights AND Make it Amazing!

 8. Have a kids’ station

 Most Write for Rights cases also include an option for sending a solidarity message to an individual or community, which is perfect for kids.
 They can create cards or drawings to send directly to people we’re standing with on Human Rights Day.
-For example, we’re writing for and to ten-year-old Annie Alfred, who was born with albinism in Malawi, and would appreciate messages and drawings from young letter-writers.

 9. Make it fun!

 Letter writing is great – but it can be quiet.
-Can you invite a musician to play along as people gather to write?
-Or maybe there’s a great spoken work poet in your area you could invite out?
+Can you invite a local musician to play along as people gather to write?
+Or maybe there’s a great spoken word poet in your area you could invite out?
 What about your local radio station – maybe they’re interested in coming out for the event.
 Is your event at a school or university?
 Ask the debate team along, or the pep squad, or the school band.

 Keep people motivated to write with the Success Stories Slideshow, Write for Rights Videos, and Case Videos in the background.
 Keep a visible tally of the letters generated at your event – and update your guests on the global total (found at writeathon.ca) as you go!